lojoja/service/README.md

 Start a service:

 ```
-> service start com.bar.foo
+$ service start com.gui.xserv
+xserv started
 ```

-Enable and start a service:
+Enable and start a service (system domain):

 ```
-> sudo service start --enable com.bar.foo
+$ sudo service start --enable com.sys.xserv
+xserv enabled and started
 ```

 Stop a service:

 ```
-> service stop com.bar.foo
+$ service stop com.gui.xserv
+xserv stopped
 ```

-Stop and disable a service:
+Stop and disable a service (system domain):

 ```
-> sudo service stop --disable com.bar.foo
+$ sudo service stop --disable com.sys.xserv
+xserv stopped and disabled
 ```

 Restart a service:

 ```
-> service restart com.bar.foo
+$ service restart com.gui.xserv
+xserv restarted
 ```

-Enable a service:
+Enable a service (system domain):

 ```
-> sudo service enable com.bar.foo
+$ sudo service enable com.sys.xserv
+xserv enabled
 ```

-Disable a service:
+Disable a service (system domain):

 ```
-> sudo service disable com.bar.foo
+$ sudo service disable com.sys.xserv
+xserv disabled
 ```

 ## Configuration

 Reverse domains can be defined in the file `~/.config/service.toml`.
-When a service is referenced by name it will be resolved to a file in the current domain using the defined reverse domains.
-Services cannot be referenced by name only if no reverse domains are defined.
+When a service is referenced by name it will be resolved to a file in the current domain (system/gui) using the defined reverse domains.
+Services cannot be referenced by their name alone if no reverse domains are defined.

 Example configuration: